sp4cerat/Planet-LOD/README.md

 **Summary**

 This is a simple example of how to render a planet with spherical LOD in less than 100 lines of c++ code.
 The algorithm renders the planet as cube with 6 sides.
-Each side is basically a quad which is being subdivided based on the center of detail.
+Each side is basically a quad which is being recursively subdivided (quad-tree) based on the center of detail.

 If you want to use this code in a game, you will need to render an NxN triangle grid stored as VBO on the GPU in the render_quad function.
 Further, the vertex shader should be used to create a smooth transition between different levels of detail.
 This code is not intended to be a ready to use in a game / game engine!